Lackland AFB Housing

 Military Installations Near JBSA-Lackland AFB

-The San Antonio area is home to the three installations comprising Joint Base San Antonio (JBSA): Lackland AFB, Randolph AFB, and Fort Sam Houston.
-The bases are in different sections of the city, which is the second largest city in Texas.
-Though now considered a combined base, and the largest one in the DOD at that, the installations of Joint Base San Antonio (JBSA) are quite spread out across the city.
+The second largest city in Texas, San Antonio, is home to the three installations comprising Joint Base San Antonio (JBSA): Lackland AFB, Randolph AFB, and Fort Sam Houston.
+Though now considered a combined base, and the largest one in the DOD, the installations of Joint Base San Antonio (JBSA) are spread out across the city.
 Most residents continue to call them by their individual names.
 The Air Force is the lead agency for Joint Base San Antonio.

-Downtown San Antonio is navigable by foot and also has a streetcar system that runs on several different routes.
+Downtown San Antonio is navigable on foot, and it also has a streetcar system that runs on several routes.
 Public transportation is available via bus, the VIA Metropolitan Transit System.
 However, most area commuters travel by POV.
-The area is crisscrossed by highways I-35, I-37, US Hwy 281 and I-10.
-As well, concentric highways that circle the city are often referred to as the “inner loop” I-410 and “outer loop” state highway 1604.
-Expect frequent construction as the city continues to spread outward as well as typical rush hour traffic.
+The area is crisscrossed by highways I-35, I-37, US Hwy 281, and I-10.
+Concentric highways that circle the city are often referred to as the “inner loop,” I-410, and the “outer loop,” state highway 1604.
+With the frequent construction and rush hour, there's considerable traffic in this area.

 Arrival Lodging

-Temporary Lodging is available for DoD Card Holders on Joint Base San Antonio through Air Force Inns and the InterContinental Hotels Group (IHG).
-For reservations with children and pet-friendly rooms, contact the Lodging office directly for accurate reservations.
+For reservations with children and pet-friendly rooms, contact the Lodging Office directly for accurate reservations.

 Lackland AFB Housing

 Military family housing at Joint Base San Antonio is privatized.
-Lackland AFB housing is provided by Balfour Beatty Communities and comprises six distinct neighborhoods serving active duty military, all located along the southwest edge of San Antonio, TX.
+Balfour Beatty Communities provides Lackland AFB housing, and it comprises six distinct neighborhoods serving active duty military.
+All the neighborhoods are located along the southwest edge of San Antonio, TX.

 Leasing and Community Management Office